prestancedesign/todo-backend-reitit/README.md

 Todo-Backend in Clojure
 ====================

-This is a implementation of the [Todo-Backend API spec](https://www.todobackend.com/), using Clojure, Ring/Reitit and next-jdbc.
+This is a implementation of the [Todo-Backend API spec](https://www.todobackend.com/), using Clojure, Ring/Reitit, Clip and next-jdbc.

 ![Todo Backend](https://github.com/PrestanceDesign/todo-backend-clojure-reitit/blob/master/todobackend.png)